Christmas Chicken Cordon Bleu Recipe

 - 2. In a shallow bowl, combine the flour, salt and paprika.
 In another bowl, beat egg and milk.
 Place bread crumbs in a third bowl.
 Dredge chicken in flour mixture, dip in egg mixture, then roll in bread crumbs.

 - 3. In a skillet over medium heat, brown chicken in butter.
 Add broth and parsley.
-Cover and simmer over medium-low heat for 40-50 minutes or until a meat thermometer reads 170°.
+Cover and simmer over medium-low heat for 40-50 minutes or until a thermometer reads 170°.

 - 4. Remove toothpicks.
 Place rice on a serving platter; top with chicken and keep warm.
 Combine soup and sour cream; heat through but do not boil.
 Serve with chicken and rice.
 Yield: 6 servings.